Fauci says ‘rolling reentry’ of US economy possible in May

 “However — and I don’t want to be the pessimistic person — there is always the possibility, as we get into next fall, and the beginning of early winter, that we could see a rebound,” he said.

 The U.S. has the most confirmed cases and deaths of any nation, more than 530,000 and 20,600, respectively, according to Johns Hopkins University.
-In hard-hit New York, the number of deaths has topped 700 for five straight days, but the increase in people who are hospitalized is slowing, in a hopeful sign.
+In hard-hit New York, the number of deaths has topped 700 for six straight days, but the increase in people who are hospitalized is slowing, in a hopeful sign.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.

 Fauci was on CNN’s “State of the Union.”
-Hogan appeared on ABC’s ”This Week” and Murphy was on CNN and CBS’ “Face the Nation.”
+Hogan appeared on ABC’s ”This Week.”
+Murray was on CBS’ “Face the Nation.”
+Murphy was on CNN and CBS.